fancliff/4A2_CFD/README.md

 ## Creating a test case
 The Python script "generate\_cases.py" can be used to create many different geometries to model using your CFD solver.
 For the basic version of the code the "bend" and "bump" cases form a good starting point.
-Make a directory for your cases alongside your code directory, move to it and then execute the Python script.
+Move to the directory for your cases alongside your code directory and then execute the Python script.
 ```
-mkdir ~/4A2/Cases
 cd ~/4A2/Cases
 python ../Code/generate_case.py bend
 ```